ToruNiina/Boost.toml/README.md

 ```

 __NOTE__: `toml::table` is an alias of `boost::container::flat_map`.
-So it has all the functionality that `flat_map` has.
+So it has all the functionality that `boost::container::flat_map` has.
 In most cases, the conversion is not needed.

 ### `toml::array` of `toml::array` having different types each other